saif435367-cloud/Learning-unity/README.md

 Follow these steps to clone this repository and run the projects on your computer:

 Prerequisites
-* Unity Hub and Unity Editor (2022.3 LTS or newer recommended).
+* Unity Hub and Unity Editor.
 * Git installed on your system.

 How to Clone & Run